SBA Loan Programs and the Different Types of SBA Loans

 The SBA today provides a wide variety of funding tools designed to boost small businesses.
 Some of these funding mechanisms include SBA loan programs specifically for veteran, minority, and women-owned, companies.
 They also offer assistance to those small businesses that work in international trade.

-The Different Types of SBA Loans
+The Different Types of SBA Loan Programs

 The 7(a) Loan

 The 7(a) loan can support a number of common business costs.
 These costs might include financing new equipment.
-A 7(a) loan can also help create a revolving fund that a company leverages, regardless of the fiscal year.
+A 7(a) loan can also help create a revolving loan that a company leverages, regardless of the fiscal year.

 A 7(a) loan can be awarded for a maximum amount of $5 million per business.
 The 7(a) loan has an SBA guarantee of about $3.75 million or 75 percent.